 Christmas markets are a great place to do some holiday shopping, as you can find various unique gifts and souvenirs.
 You can also enjoy traditional German foods such as bratwurst, gingerbread, and stollen cake.
 And, of course, no visit to a Christmas market would be complete without a mug of hot mulled wine.

-In Germany, Easter is a major Christian holiday that is celebrated with a lot of traditional customs and activities.
+In Germany, Easter is a major Christian holiday celebrated with many traditional customs and activities.
 One popular activity is decorating Easter eggs.
 This is usually done by dyeing them in different colors or painting them with festive designs.

 Another tradition is hiding the Easter eggs for children to find.
 This is often done by the Easter Bunny, who leaves them in sneaky places around the house or garden.